Skip to content

 • Differentiability: AgentTorch models can differentiate through simulations with stochastic dynamics and conditional interventions, enabling gradient-based learning.

 • Composition: AgentTorch models can compose with deep neural networks (eg: LLMs), mechanistic simulators (eg: mitsuba) or other LPMs.
-This helps describe agent behavior using LLMs, calibrate simulation parameters and specify expressive interaction rules.
+This helps describe agent behavior, calibrate simulation parameters and specify expressive interaction rules.

 • Generalization: AgentTorch helps simulate diverse ecosystems - humans in geospatial worlds, cells in anatomical worlds, autonomous avatars in digital worlds.